nginxinc/nginx-amplify-doc/amplify-guide.md

 Amplify Agent will also try to collect a few more useful metrics for NGINX from the [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and the [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files.
 In order to do that, the agent should be able to read the logs.
 Make sure that either the `nginx` user or the user [defined in the NGINX config](http://nginx.org/en/docs/ngx_core_module.html#user) can read log files.
 Please also make sure that your log files are being written normally and are growing.

-You don't have to specifically point the agent to either NGINX configuration or NGINX log files — it should detect their location automatically.
+You don't have to specifically point the agent to either NGINX configuration or NGINX log files—it should detect their location automatically.

 Amplify Agent will also try to detect the log format for a particular log, in order to be able to parse it properly and possibly extract even more useful metrics, e.g. [$upstream_response_time](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#var_upstream_response_time).